 Due to the significant judgements involved, we have determined that there is a potential risk of fraud in determining these values.
+Refer to the accounting policies and note 9 of the financial statements.

 How the scope of our audit responded to the key audit matter